pyamsoft/dots/dots/scripts/gaming/gamer/README.md

 A set of scripts to setup a secondary user for JUST GAMING on the host machine, without giving access like `wheel` or `user directories` to the gaming software.

+This is needed because `gamescope` won't run in flatpak except
+- If you use an outdated unmaintained Proton-GE (which is bad)

+`gamescope` won't run in `podman` or `bwrap` because the sandbox prevents us from touching `/tmp/.X11-unix`, which is also no good.

+So we trade off.

+Less security (running on the host system) but with a "user-home" sandbox (running as a second, less privileged user).

+## What

 `setup` will setup a gaming user and grant them `systemctl --user` session access

 `gamer` will run the provided binary as the `gaming-{name}` user and grant the